clarktrimble/ba-blog/content/blog/stator/index.md

 {% image "./grafana-stator.png", "Grafana web ui showing stator service memory stats" %}

-Looks like `stator` is settling into a very modest pile of RAM after start-up.
+Looks like `stator` is settling into a modest pile of RAM after start-up.

 And for a little fun let's see how the sine wave collector turned out: